DevCycleHQ/AI-Prompts-And-Rules/install-prompts/nestjs-openfeature.md

 After successful installation:

-1. Create feature flags via the DevCycle MCP
+1. **Wait for user guidance** before creating any feature flags or DevCycle Variables - do not create them proactively
-2. Implement guards for feature-based route protection
+2. When requested, help implement guards for feature-based route protection
-3. Set up evaluation context strategies
+3. Set up evaluation context strategies if needed
-4. Configure targeting rules in DevCycle dashboard
+4. Help configure targeting rules in DevCycle dashboard when asked

 ## Helpful Resources